Rogue Acts Theater presented:

 See a show, support a good cause

-As an extension of our Stage the Change workshop, where we collected donations for Mutual Ground, we are collecting food and personal care items at the theater March 14-16 during our production of The Revolutionists.
+As an extension of our Stage the Change workshop, where we collected donations for Mutual Ground, we collected food and personal care items during our production of The Revolutionists.

 Mutual Ground's mission is to create a safe environment where individuals impacted by domestic violence, sexual violence, and substance use are able to reclaim their power.
 Mutual Ground supports the healing of our community through education, awareness, and life changing services as a commitment to equity for all.